 You should also have a contact person onshore who knows where you are paddling and other details of your trip.

 If the weather looks like it will be especially challenging it may be best to postpone your outing completely.

-When moving keep your center of gravity low and wide
+4. When paddling your canoe keep your center of gravity low and wide

-This is what happens when you lean upstream (video)
+This is what happens when you don’t lean downstream in a canoe (video)

 Suppose the weather is perfect and you are aware of the best practices that will prevent your canoe from tipping, can your canoe still tip over despite your well-practiced techniques and the absence of wind?